kyleaoman/g3t/stable/README.md

-# Overwriting a block in a single snapshot
+### Writing a block back to a (new) file

+In this example I also use the pacakge `pp.py` that contains a routine to compute the gravitational potential between particles of the snapshot.

 ```python
 import g3read